Dispersive readout of Majorana qubits: Conclusions

 For the Majorana box qubit, the situation is different.
 Here, coupling to the resonator is induced by tunneling of charge from the qubit island to a nearby quantum dot.
 In a readout scheme, the tunnel coupling should be turned on adiabatically, such that the system evolves into dressed joint eigenstates of the qubit-dot system [see~\cref{equation:majorana-box-diagonal}].
 However, the interaction with the resonator induces transitions between dressed eigenstates of different Majorana parity; see~\cref{equation:majorana-box-resonator-interaction-diagonal}.
-A quantum non-demolition readout is therefore only approximately recovered in a limit where the relevant transition frequency for moving an electron between the island and the dot is far detuned from the resonator frequency, leading to $\hat H_\disp$ in~\cref{equation:dispersive-interaction}.
+A quantum nondemolition readout is therefore only approximately recovered in a limit where the relevant transition frequency for moving an electron between the island and the dot is far detuned from the resonator frequency, leading to $\hat H_\disp$ in~\cref{equation:dispersive-interaction}.
 The readout is therefore no longer QND when the dispersive approximation breaks down, which can happen, e.g., for large photon numbers.
-It is worth noting that the \emph{joint} Majorana-dot parity is conserved by~\cref{equation:majorana-box-resonator-interaction-diagonal}.
-If one can also perform high-fidelity, QND measurements of the dot, it may be possible to confirm the Majorana parity by using a subsequent dot measurement after decoupling the two systems~\cite{khindanov2020visibility}.
+It is worth noting, however, that the \emph{joint} Majorana-dot parity is manifestly conserved by~\cref{equation:majorana-box-resonator-interaction-diagonal}.
+If one can also determine the state of the dot, prior to \emph{and} after the measurement, with high fidelity, it may be possible to confirm the Majorana parity, as has been discussed in Refs.~\cite{steiner2020readout,munk2020paritytocharge,khindanov2020visibility}.

-These fundamental differences makes a quantitative comparison of readout fidelity and speed more challenging.
+The fundamental differences between the Majorana transmon and the Majorana box qubits makes a quantitative comparison of readout fidelity and speed more challenging.
 In~\cref{section:readout-estimates} we compared the two qubits for equal qubit energy splitting, and at a fixed value of coupling strength relative to resonator detuning, $g/\Delta$, and fixed value of resonator photons relative to $n_\text{crit} \equiv (\Delta/2g)^2$.
 With this choice, our results suggest that the Majorana box qubit produces larger dispersive shifts, and may therefore enjoy a faster readout.
 However, because the breakdown of the dispersive interaction will manifest itself differently for the two qubits, this comparison might not be fair.
 In particular, the performance of dispersive readout for large photon numbers requires further study.